Employer Information

 The work involves reviewing all the patients on DCC in the morning as part of the ICU team, and dealing with all normal ward issues.
 The F2 will be involved in reviews, admissions and discharge of patients.

 The F2 is supported by the ITU team and will always be supervised by one of the senior trainees/speciality doctors when on call.
 There are always more senior trainees and consultants on hand to help.
-There is a regular teaching programme in addition to the hospital's F2 teaching that the foundation doctor will be expected to attend & contribute.
+There is a regular teaching programme in addition to the hospitals F2 teaching that the trainee will be expected to attend & contribute.

 Typical working pattern in this placement